schultkr/DGE-METRIC-Online-Training/docs/financing_pathway_simple.md

 # Financing Pathway — Worked Problem Set

-A self-contained exercise, companion to `energy_efficiency_pathway_simple.md`.
-No file citations, no software — just arithmetic.
-Attempt each "Try it yourself" before reading the solution underneath it.

 ## Your worksheet — the target, blank

 Copy this onto paper before reading further.